stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 But yeah, I mean, I think another crazy thing is I think we're going to have masses of ICOs like tons and tons of them coming up.

 [[36:24]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2184s) **Victor:**
 Well, on that, I think we've crossed the 30-minute mark.
-I wanted to ask you guys, do you have any closing thoughts about Token 2049 or where we're at in the overall state of blockchain?
+I wanted to ask you guys, do you have any closing thoughts about [TOKEN2049](https://token2049.com) or where we're at in the overall state of blockchain?

 [[36:38]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2198s) **Kieren:**
 One thing I would say, I was reminded, food is excellent in Singapore.
 If you, for those who haven't, but there was a hawker market in the conference.